Lifting representations of finite reductive groups: a character relation: Abstract

 \section{Abstract}

 Given a connected reductive group $\tilde{G}$ over a finite field $k$, and a semisimple $k$-automorphism $\varepsilon$ of $\tilde{G}$ of finite order, let $G$ denote the connected part of the group of $\varepsilon$-fixed points.
-Then there exists a lifting from packets of representations of $G(k)$ to packets for $\tilde{G}(k)$.
+Then two of the authors have previously shown that there exists a natural lifting from series of representations of $G(k)$ to series for $\tilde{G}(k)$.
 In the case of Deligne-Lusztig representations, we show that this lifting satisfies a character relation analogous to that of Shintani.